-The Curionópolis property covers a number of IOCG-type high-grade copper-gold targets within the prolific Carajás District of northern Brazil and is being worked under an option agreement by an unlisted Canadian company Tessarema Resources Inc. ("Tessarema") To date Tessarema has completed approximately 2,500 metres of diamond drilling on the property targeting high-grade copper-gold breccias.
-Work during the period focused primarily on environmental studies and permitting to secure a pilot mining license.
+The Curionópolis property covers a number of IOCG-type high-grade copper-gold targets within the prolific Carajás District of northern Brazil and is being worked under an option agreement by an unlisted Canadian company Tessarema Resources Inc. ("Tessarema").
+To date Tessarema has completed approximately 2,500 metres of diamond drilling on the property targeting high-grade copper-gold breccias.